ChrisBran0815/vue-tooltip-xd/README.md

 /* font var*/
---font-vue-tooltip-family   /*font-family for the ToolTip */ --font-vue-tooltip-size     /*font-size for the ToolTip */
+--font-vue-tooltip-family   /*font-family for the ToolTip */ --font-vue-tooltip-size     /*font-size for the ToolTip */ /* time to display the tooltip */
+--time-vue-tooltip
 ```

 Follow the Project at GitHub https://github.com/christoph-xd/vue-tooltip-xd.git .